navikt/tokenx-middleware/README.md

 ```

 *Long version*:
-- You have a ID-Porten subject token in the `authorization` header of the request.
+- You have an ID-Porten subject token in the `authorization` header of the request.
 You can use [Wonderwall](https://doc.nais.io/appendix/wonderwall/?h=wonderwall) to achieve this.
 - The environment variables `IDPORTEN_WELL_KNOWN_URL` and `IDPORTEN_CLIENT_ID` are avaliable at runtime.
 This happens automatically if you [enable idporten](https://doc.nais.io/security/auth/idporten/?h=idporten#runtime-variables-credentials) in your NAIS app.
 - The environment variables `TOKEN_X_CLIENT_ID`, `TOKEN_X_PRIVATE_JWK` and `TOKEN_X_WELL_KNOWN_URL` are avaliable at runtime.
 [Enable TokenX](https://doc.nais.io/security/auth/tokenx/?h=tokenx) for these to be set automatically.